-The Brazil-inspired blog-birthday appetizer party will be going on all week, with a total of three recipes you can make and serve at your next shindig, or just if you’re feeling fancy!
+The blog-birthday party will be going on all week, with a total of three Brazilian-inspired appetizer recipes you can make and serve at your next shindig, or just if you’re feeling fancy!
 Today’s recipe uses guava paste, which has a sliceable jelly-like consistency.

 These adorable little bite-sized pastry pouches are filled with sweet-tart guava paste and melty Manchego cheese.
 It’s like a cheese board in a bite!

-You can order guava paste here on Try the World’s online shop, or you can substitute with your favorite jam-and-cheese combo.
+If you can’t find guava paste in your grocery store, you can substitute with your favorite jam-and-cheese combo.
 Yum!

 I don’t think I’ll ever get tired of reinventing ways to consume fruit preserves and cheese.
 Because spreading cheese and jam on bread is delicious, but can get boring after a while if you love the combo as much as I do.